Shields up on the Starship Enterprise (via Laser Fire Creations).

 Round up the number of SPY shares to the nearest 100 and repeat step 2.

-This time the cost was $7,536, or 1.42% of position value.
-Note that, in this case, it was cheaper to hedge 1,200 shares using the second hedge, so you would go with that.
+Note that, in this case, it was cheaper to hedge 1,307 shares using the first hedge, so you would go with that.